Mount Zion via Upper Zion Trail

 Only 400 feet of elevation separate Spruce Grove Camp and Mount Zion, which is crossed over 1.5 miles on a smooth ascent.
 While Upper Zion Trail spares you the tough climb that you would expect to find on a summit hike, the trail still delivers a superb passage through an evergreen forest, capped with a scenic overlook at the top.

-There are two important junctions to note along the trail.
-Just above Spruce Grove, you will come to a small junction beneath Sturtevant Camp.
-Leave the Gabrielino trail here and turn left on a hard-to-see path that crosses over an artificial dam.
+Upper Zion Trail begins with two important junctions.
+On Gabrielino Trail just above Spruce Grove, come to a small junction beneath Sturtevant Camp.
+Leave the Gabrielino Trail here and turn left on a hard-to-see path that crosses over an artificial dam.
 If you reach Sturtevant Camp, you missed the turnoff.
-After 1/8 of a mile on this connector, make a left on to Upper Zion Trail.
-There are signs posted in both places.
+After 1/8 of a mile on the connector trail, make a left onto Upper Zion Trail.
+Signs are posted at both junctions.

 From Spruce Grove Camp, it is 1.5 miles to the summit of Zion.
 If you are returning to Chantry Flats, (and not camping overnight at Spruce Grove Trail Camp) it will be shorter to descend down Lower Zion Trail to Hoegees Camp and complete the Santa Anita Canyon Loop.

 Dogs are welcome on leashes.
 A National Forest Adventure Pass is required for vehicles park at the Chantry Flats Trailhead.
 No permit is needed to hike to Mount Zion, so get out and enjoy!

 To get to the trailhead: Take the 210 Freeway to Arcadia, east of Pasadena.
 Use exit 32 for Santa Anita Avenue and head north at the end of the offramp.
 Drive 5 miles up Santa Anita Avenue, going into the mountains.
 The road ends at Chantry Flats.